Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 ### What is available on-site?

-Resources and support that **are** and **are not** available at the fieldwork site can hugely impact on data and sample collection.
-This will affect how data are saved, backed-up and accessed whilst on site.
+Resources and support that are and are not available at the fieldwork site can impact on how data are saved, backed-up and accessed whilst on site.
 It is useful to get advice from others that have previously visited the site if this is possible, but always double-check details in case changes have been made since previous years.

 #### Network